 In locations where the DRO program is offered, the first appearance on a request to change an order comes before a DRO, rather than a judge.
 The DRO meets with the parties to determine the issues, explore settlement options, and determine if the file is ready to go before a judge.
 DROs do not have the authority to make orders, but are often able to help the parties agree to a settlement, which can then be confirmed by a judge, or at a minimum, can assist in setting a schedule for disclosure and the next steps in a case.

-DRO programs are currently available in Toronto, Brampton, Milton, Newmarket, Barrie, Durham and Hamilton.
+DRO programs are currently available in Toronto, Brampton, Milton, Newmarket, Barrie, Durham, Hamilton, London, St. Catharines, Kitchener, Welland and Kingston.
 For the DRO program schedule, please see the Dispute Resolution Officer Schedule Annex.
 Additional information can be found in the Court’s practice direction.